 What you will study

 Our course will enable you to understand the rapidly changing financial market conditions around the world.

 With an emphasis on corporate finance and corporate governance practices, we will give you an understanding of the theoretical knowledge and econometric techniques involved in corporate finance.
-You’ll get the opportunity to empirically investigate theories and phenomena under the guidance of our experienced academics.
+You will also get the opportunity to empirically investigate theories and phenomena under the guidance of our experienced academics.

-You’ll also study optional modules which will crucially allow you to customise your studies to suit your career aspirations and specific interests.
-You’ll not only gain the theoretical knowledge and quantitative skills that corporations are looking for, but you’ll also have access to one of the most comprehensive sets of databases used by researchers and financial analysts, enhancing your employability.
+Through various optional modules you will crucially be able to customise your studies to suit your career aspirations and specific interests.
+You will also have access and get exposed to one of the most comprehensive sets of databases used by researchers and financial analysts, enhancing your employability.

 MSc - Association to Advance Collegiate Schools of Business (AACSB)